joeferner/node-portaudio/README.md

 const fs = require('fs');
 const portAudio = require('naudiodon');

-// Create an instance of AudioIO with outOptions, which will return a WriteableStream var ao = new portAudio.AudioIO({
+// Create an instance of AudioIO with outOptions, which will return a WritableStream var ao = new portAudio.AudioIO({
   outOptions: {
     channelCount: 2,